Breathe deep, get stoked and enjoy the scenery on a getaway with those you love most

 South Coast

 The wide-open beach at Avila Beach has long been a favorite for visitors and locals alike.
 Waves are manageable here, with lots of space for littles to wade and frolic.
 Rent a boogie board, play on the swings, or trek a few feet to the Pirate Park.
-And don’t forget real Hawaiian-style shave ice at Big Al’s on 1st Street.
+And don’t forget to stop by Avila Beach Market on Front Street to pick up all your beach day snacks and necessities.

 Dinner: Patio time